 The more you handle a hedgie, the better you bond with them.
 Hedgies don't typically seek out attention from their human but will learn to enjoy being handled.

 Hedgies don't have dander like a lot of other small furry pets.
 This makes them a great option for people with allergies.

 You don't have to settle for a fish or a hairless cat, a hedgie could be your new best friend!

 Hedgies can be handled despite their quills.
 Handling will take some getting used to, as they are a little prickly.
 The quills are only extended when the hedgie feels scared or threatened, and in most cases they will curl up into a ball, which is their primary defense mechanism.

-When bringing any new pet into your family it is important to do all the research.
-Hedgies can make a great addition to any family with the proper care and handling!
+When bringing any new pet into your family it is important to do plenty of research.
+Hedgies can make a great addition to any family with the proper care and handling.

 But keep in mind that a pet hedgehog poses some challenges that other small animals pets don't.
 A first time pet owner might be better off with a hamster or guinea pig as their first pet, then they can get a hedgehog when they have a little more experience.